-The long term impact of these measures is real but might not be reflected in the company's performance, for quite some time.
+The long-term impact of these measures is real, but might not be reflected in the company's performance for quite some time.
 However, you can expect one or more of the following to happen:

-- Confusion among employees who can't understand whether management has a plan and whether they believe in it and stick to it. - 2.
-Disappointment among clients who may fail to see the long term commitment of their supplier towards their business. - Short term savings tend to have a ripple effect.
+- 1. Confusion among employees who can't understand whether management has a plan and whether they believe in it and stick to it. - 2.
+Disappointment among clients who may fail to see the long-term commitment of their supplier toward their business. - 3.
+Short-term savings tend to have a ripple effect.
 The idea is that these budget cuts should be temporary and they will be made up in the following period.
 However, this tends not to happen.
-For example, let's assume that an organization has an information technology (IT) budget of \$10 million and decides to reduce it by 10 percent for the current year, i.e. to \$9 million.
+For example, let's assume that an organization has an information technology (IT) budget of \$10 million and decides to reduce it by 10 percent for the current year, i.e. to a \$9 million.
 The following year, going back to the same level as that budgeted for the current year will result in an increase of \$1 million or 11.1 percent.
-If the organization wishes to catch up on the work postponed, then it is looking at \$11 million in spending as compared to \$9 million or a 22.2 percent increase.
+If the organization wishes to catch up on the work postponed, then it is looking at \$11 million spending as compared to \$9 million or 22.2 percent increase.
 Most organizations will balk at this type of increase, even though it may have been just to get back on the original plan. - 4.
-Operational divisions have a difficult time planning, as budget cuts may not be related to the financial health of specific divisions or units.
+Operational divisions have difficulty to plan, as budget cuts may not be related to the financial health of specific divisions or units.

-5. Support divisions, such as Human Resources, become an easy target for quick savings and typically they never get to deliver on their promises or meet expectations from operating divisions, and they quickly acquire a reputation for being unreliable partners.
+Support divisions such as human resources become an easy target for quick savings and typically they never get to deliver on their promises or meet expectations from operating divisions and they quickly acquire a reputation for being unreliable partners.